Radio the Universe: Gameplay

 The main character (left) battles a robotic enemy.

 The game features top-down action RPG combat with an emphasis on open world exploration.
 The player can use both melee and ranged combat, and the player leaves behind their unspent experience points when they die in a similar manner to the Dark Souls games.
 These points can be spent to improve the character's attributes at upgrade stations.
 The game also contains boss battles, environmental hazards, and puzzles.

 Plot

 The main character wakes up to find herself trapped, whether physically, spiritually, or both, within a tower that was long abandoned and taken over by mechanoid enemies.

 Development

 The game was successfully funded on Kickstarter in 2012, exceeding its initial goal of US$12,000 and ultimately reaching a total of $81,719, enough to fulfill all stretch goals and greatly expand the scope of the game.
 Sixe, an indie developer based in Washington, D.C., credited Castlevania: Symphony of the Night, Hotline Miami, Dark Souls and Yume Nikki as inspirations for the game's design, also comparing the game to The Legend of Zelda and describing it as "dark science fiction".

 While the game's original estimated release was in March 2014, the game passed several estimated release dates, including late 2016 and winter 2020, with development still ongoing.
+A demo of the game was released for the February 2023 Steam Next Fest.